Nitori-Lab/Terraria-Pyramid-tools/README.md

 # Terraria Pyramid Toolkit

 Automatically detect pyramids or generate a specified number of worlds with at least 1 pyramid in Terraria with GUI and CLI support.
+(I make the toolkit mainly beacause classic speedrun practice demands a lot of worlds with pyramid, which are hard to generate.
+Using this toolkit, you can easily start your sppedrun practice.
+But I don't think you should use it when you want to submit your run to speedrun website.)

 ## Features